What's new in Joomla 5.1?

 - Add support for textarea target element in addition to input text type targets

-- Allow fields that are not 'required' in the DOM to be required in the field e.g. for tours related to search where the input field is required by the tours but not by Joomla or the active page component
+- Allow fields that are not 'mandatory' in the DOM to be mandatory in the field e.g. for tours related to search where the input field is mandatory for the tours but not by Joomla or the active page component

 The list custom field is extended with a header.
 This text is used to select no value.